mc-cip/spec/installation.md

 ### `runInstaller`

 The file with an installer relation value should be executed.
 Note that this field is very vague and it's recommended to use something with more information such as `versionJsonInstall`.

+### `instanceInstall`

+This is a modpack/instance and should be treated as such.
+Required dependencies should be installed to a directory specific to this instance, then files should be extracted from a file with `"rel" "compressedOverrides"` and moved to the directory.

+If this is a modpack, mods should be listed as a required dependency if it is possible to do so.

+Files in the `compressedOverrides` zip should be in the root.
+For example:
+`overrides.zip/overrides/overridden_file.txt` shouldn't be used.
+Instead, `overrides.zip/overridden_file.txt` is better.

 ### `other`